 Most articles on the topic of “how to get into marketing” are vague and say things like “grow your professional network,” “have a great cover letter,” or “apply to as many jobs as possible.”

 I’m going to show exactly how I started working my dream job as a digital marketer in San Francisco, CA, while making over $100k a year.

 What’s special about my path is that I have no marketing or business degree, yet I was able to break into this industry and be in a top salary bracket for marketers.
 I hope this doesn’t sound like a brag.
 It’s more so to show you what’s possible if you decide to purse this as a career and get a job in marketing.

 Is marketing a fun career?

-If you believe you have both a creative and analytical mind, marketing will be a fun career.
+If you believe you have both a creative and analytical mind, leaning how to start a career in marketing will be a fun (and fruitful).
 However, it does take a certain type of person to be fulfilled in the field of marketing.

 I’ve met a lot of marketers, through different jobs I’ve had, and I’ve noticed one key thing between the ones that look like they’re having fun and the ones that are just there to pay the bills.

 The marketers that have fun are naturally curious about consumer behavior and growing brands.
 The one’s who don’t have a lot of fun are in marketing because they (in my personal experience) pursed a marketing degree as an “easy” degree to get in college.